 Additional funding will be required to implement many of the recommendations in this report.
 Budget increases will allow for the implementation of a proactive management approach.
-The city's urban forestry budget is approximately \$20,000 per year.
-A modest 25% increase would assist with implementing a more robust maintenance program focused on wildfire resiliency.
+The city's urban forestry budget is approximately \$10,000 to \$12,000 per year.
+A modest budget increase would assist with implementing a more robust maintenance program focused on wildfire resiliency.
 A level of funding exists where an acceptable level of investment in the urban forest is made and it maximizes the benefits.
-"Cost-efficiency in relation to benefits provided can make a difference.
-Maintaining program funding is intimately tied to demonstrating the importance of the urban forest to the health, safety, and economic vitality of the community, and the effectiveness of the program in providing those goods and services" (Matheny, Clark 2008).
+"Costefficiency in relation to benefits provided can make a difference.
+Maintaining program funding is intimately tied to demonstrating the importance of the urban forest to the health, safety and economic vitality of the community and the effectiveness of the program in providing those goods and services" (Matheny, Clark 2008).
 Additional ways to implement funding for community trees include (Urban Forestry Best Management Practice, 2006):

-- Grants.
-Grants play an important role in funding the current street tree-planting program and will continue to do so in the future.
-The superintendent/urban forester can help apply for and acquire grants.
-However these are not static sources of funding and cannot be solely relied upon to support a local urban forestry program. - Capital improvement project funds

-- Tree work permits, development and inspection fees.
-When a development occurs with a private business or developers, the urban forest goals should be considered and fees assessed appropriately. - Compensatory payments when a public tree is damaged by a car or by construction activity Partnerships with utilities - Community groups - Corporate and local business donations and sponsorships
+- Grants play an important role in funding the current street tree-planting program and will continue to do so in the future.
+The city staff or the urban forester can help apply for and acquire grants.
+However these are not static sources of funding and cannot be solely relied upon to support a local urban forestry program. - Capital Improvement Project funds - Tree work permits, development and inspection fees.
+When a development occurs with a private business or developers, the urban forest goals should be considered and fees assessed appropriately. - Compensatory payments when a public tree is damaged by a car or by construction activity - Partnerships with utilities - Community groups - Corporate and local business donations and sponsorships